pelagios/pelagios-api-tutorial/README.md

 Open the file ``tutorial-map.html`` with your browser to run the example.
 The relevant code to look at & tweak is in the file [tutorial-map.js](tutorial-map.js).

-### Timeline Example
+### Example 2: Placing Objects on a Timeline

-The second example shows how you can retrieve dated objects from the Pelagios API and render them on a timeline, using the [vis.js](http://visjs.org/) visualization library.
+The second example uses the API to fetch objects that match the search query _'bronze AND coin'_, and which are dated between 700BC and 800AD.
+The objects' timestamps (either a single year or an interval) are then used to construct an interactive timeline, using the [vis.js](http://visjs.org/) visualization library.

 ![Screenshot: Timeline](screenshots/screenshot-tutorial-timeline.png)